swiss-seismological-service/scrtdd/README.md

 ### 6.3 Relocation statistics

 `scrtdd` adds two comments to each relocated origin: `scrtddSourceOrigin` and `scrtddRelocationReport`.
-They can be both visualized in `scolv` (see official SeisComP documentation on how to do so), or they can be seen on the logs.
+They can be both visualized in `scolv` (see official SeisComP documentation on how to visualize comments as additional columns), or they can be seen on the logs.

 `scrtddSourceOrigin` contains the id of the origin that triggered the relocation. `scrtddRelocationReport` contains a summary of the relocation process.
 E.g.